BwesewB/GreenWave/README.md

-# GreenWave
+# PlanIt

 ## Created By
 - Sebastian Fok
 - Anders Cederberg

 ## Description
-- Creating a website that informs users about a healthy diet and where their food is sourced.
+- Creating a website that informs users about the environment and how we can take care of the planet
-- Considers sustainability and affordability while keeping the recipes simple.
+- Considers sustainability and affordability while keeping the overall layout simple.

 ## Packages installed
-- (installing three.js and that stuff)
+- Installing three.js, using spline for our WOW factor